What is BODAQS?

 - Getting the system under some faster riders - in the end, we want to do data analysis, not just build hardware and software.

-We have a side project to design a low cost build-it-yourself string potentiometer too.
+We have a bunch of side projects too, including this design for a low cost build-it-yourself string potentiometer.
 We’ll publish the design when it’s been tested a bit more.